 Relational databases are the most commonly used storage for business data.
 PostgreSQL, MySQL, and Microsoft SQL Server are good for storing financial data or data that is not frequently changed.

 When you want to collect some metrics from your website, a time-series database like InfluxDB can be used.
 Prometheus is also a good option because it can work with time-series data well and also can be used as a monitoring platform.
-MetricFire offers Hosted Prometheus as a part of all business metrics monitoring platforms, so this is the best option for Grafana users coming in through MetricFire.

-Google BigQuery is a well-known cloud data warehouse which is used by many companies for storing their business metrics data.
+Google BigQuery is a well-known cloud data warehouse that is used by many companies for storing their business metrics data.
 Grafana has a plugin that allows you to connect BigQuery.
 The MetricFire team can set up this plugin for our users.

 ClickHouse is the relational database for storing data about events (for example, clicks on your website, new online orders, visits, etc.).
 Grafana has a corresponding plugin to connect ClickHouse as well.

 Finally, if there is a need, it is possible to create your own custom data source.
 You can read more about data sources in Grafana in our article.

 Example of a dashboard with business metrics